-Plans will be assessed on a case-by-case basis.
+As of June 2020 new guidance is available for human subjects researchers ready to submit their recovery plans.
 Generally speaking, we are asking PIs to make a plan for how they will conduct their research while maintaining social distancing.
 In cases where that's impossible, we need a plan for how you will use PPE to mitigate the risk of transmission.
 We are turning our attention first to essential research and research that can be done under social distancing guidelines.
-In cases of human subjects research where safe-guarding the best interest of the human subject is less straightforward, projects may need to wait a bit longer to resume.

 Guidance for Returning Researchers

 Please visit the Recovery Guidance page for full details.

 What are the requirements before returning to campus?

 We have compiled a list of requirements for approved labs and returning researchers to review and complete.
 As research groups receive approval to resume on-campus research, researchers are required to take steps to minimize infection risk, including daily health screenings, physical distancing, use of required face masks, frequent disinfection of lab space, and working with assigned building coordinators for the management of shared spaces.